mtntruong/mtntruong.github.io/_pages/about.md

 ---
 He was born Vietnamese and is currently living in South Korea.
 His research interests include, but are not limited to, model-based deep learning, machine learning paradigms, and mathematical modeling.

 He is happy to answer questions regarding his research.
-He can be reached via <i>birg<!---crapcrap--->my6bu@moz<!---crapcrap--->mail.com</i> (this is a masked email address to fight bots, he will reply using his real email, sorry for the inconvenience).
+He can be reached via `birgmy6bu [the at sign] mozmail [the dot] com` (this is a masked email address to fight bots, he will reply using his real email, sorry for the inconvenience).
+Or you can open an issue on the GitHub repository of the research in question.

 His current time is {::nomarkdown} <div id="contentframe" style="position:relative; top: -37px; left: 120px;"> <iframe src="https://free.timeanddate.com/clock/i9j8c5rj/n235/tct/pct/tt0/tw0/tm1/ts1/ta1/tb2" frameborder="0" width="200" height="19" allowtransparency="true"></iframe></div> {:/}